jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_streams.rst

 :aws-php-class:`GuzzleHttp\\Psr7\\PumpStream </class-GuzzleHttp.Psr7.PumpStream.html>`

-Provides a read only stream that pumps data from a PHP callable.
+Provides a read-only stream that pumps data from a PHP callable.

 When invoking the provided callable, the PumpStream will pass the amount of data requested to read to the callable.
 The callable can choose to ignore